segallagher/SemanticSegmentationModels/README.md

     In the model architecture folder, modify the `hyperparameters.json` file \
 \
     3.3 Run Model Training
-    In the model architecture folder, run the python file of the architectures name (IE: the file to train the autoencoder in the autoencoder directory is `autoencoder.py`)
+    In the model architecture folder, run the python file `train.py`

 ## Output Models
 Models are saved to a file with the name \<architecture\>.keras \